zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Resume Audio Mixing (resumeAudioMixing)
+#### Resumes Audio Mixing (resumeAudioMixing)

 ```
 - (int)resumeAudioMixing;
 ```

 This method resumes audio mixing.
-Call this API when you are in a channel.
+Call this method when you are in a channel.

 <table>
 <colgroup>